Julbo Fury Review

 Case Quality

-Along with its sibling, the Julbo Aero, the Fury is one of the only models we tested that doesn't come with some kind of rigid storage case.
-Instead, these glasses just come with the standard microfiber storage and cleaning bag.
+The Fury is one of the only models we tested that doesn't come with some kind of rigid storage case.
+Instead, these glasses come with the standard microfiber storage and cleaning bag.
 These glasses are on the more affordable end of the spectrum, but we're still a bit disappointed that Julbo doesn't include a protective storage case.

 Value

-These sunglasses are a decent value, but we think there are better options among the models that we tested.
-The Tifosi Sledge comes at a lower price and outperformed the Fury at just about every turn.
-The Sledge also includes three lens options and a rigid storage case.
-If you're a big fan of the Fury's styling they're a solid option, but otherwise, we feel there are better values available.
+These sunglasses are a decent value, but we think there are better options among the models we tested.
+If you're a big fan of the Fury's styling, they're a solid option, but otherwise, we feel there are better values available.

 Conclusion